yehudaTiram/atr-wc-order-notifier/README.txt

 == Description ==

-ATR Shop Order Notifier for woocommerce is a plugin that allows store owners to receive real-time notifications about order status updates directly in their Telegram chat, ensuring that you never miss an important event related to your business.
+ATR WooCommerce Order Notifier is a plugin that allows store owners to receive real-time notifications about order status updates directly in their Telegram chat, ensuring that you never miss an important event related to your business.

 Key Features: